5 Fun Creative Ways to Teach Kids to Read

 Learning how to read can be a tedious developmental process.
 Every child learns at a different pace and in a variety of ways.
 The goal is to not only teach the skills necessary to get through school, but to also instill a desire to keep reading for life.
 This is why it’s important to discover ways to make reading captivating.

-So, how does a parent or teacher install a passion for reading in every child?
+So, how does a parent or teacher spark a passion for reading in every child?
 What are the methods to help them pay attention and remain interested?
-Below are five fun and creative ways to help teach your kids to read while making every step along the journey engaging.

 1. Use Nursery Rhymes and Kids’ Songs